midibox/mios32/tools/mios_studio/README.txt

 Currently prepared for Juce 5.4.3 which can be downloaded from https://github.com/WeAreROLI/JUCE/releases

+Unpack it and rename it to "juce" in the upper folder (../juce)

 MacOS Build only
 Linux and Windows build setups will be adapted the next days